tiangolo/full-stack-fastapi-couchbase/{{cookiecutter.project_slug}}/README.md

 There is an `.env` file that has some Docker Compose default values that allow you to just run `docker-compose up -d` and start working, while still being able to use and share the same Docker Compose files for deployment, avoiding repetition of code and configuration as much as possible.

+### Full Text Search

+After starting your stack with Docker Compose, go to the Couchbase admin user interface.
+For example, at: http://localhost:8091.

+Go to the search section, and perform all the steps in the official guide: https://docs.couchbase.com/server/6.0/fts/fts-creating-indexes.html

+But before saving the index definition, copy the JSON contents and save them to a `.json` file inside of `./backend/app/app/search_index_definitions/` (for example, `items_01.json`), besides `users_01.json` and `users.json`.

+The same way you can create Full Text Search "aliases", you can copy `users.json` as an example.

+All the index definition `.json` files in that directory will be automatically created as Full Text Search indexes during the backend startup process.

 ### Docker Compose Override

 During development, you can change Docker Compose settings that will only affect the local development environment, in the files `docker-compose.dev.*.yml`.